manuelreif/svyPVpack/README.md

 svyPVpack
 =========

-This package deals with data from survey designs including plausible values.
+This package deals with data from survey designs including plausible values and is developed by Jakob Peterbauer and Manuel Reif.

 To install this package, install devtools first.